Timothy Coughlin: Assassination of Kevin O'Higgins

 As a known member of the Dublin Brigade of the IRA, he was interned by the "Free Staters" during the Civil War, but if anything became even more active and determined to continue the fighting though his side had lost the war.
 Together with two fellow detainees - Archie Doyle and Bill Gannon - he took part in forming a secret "vengeance grouping".
 The three vowed that once free of imprisonment they would take revenge on their opponents, whom they considered traitors to the Irish cause.

 Most such private revenge pacts were broken up by the IRA leadership when it was reorganised following 1924, but Coughlan and his two fellow conspirators persisted and carried through their deadly aim.
 On 10 July 1927, the three surprised Justice Minister Kevin O'Higgins on his way to Mass at the Booterstown Avenue side of Cross Avenue in Blackrock, County Dublin and shot him down.
 (By one version, as he lay dying O'Higgins declared his forgiveness of his killers.)

 O'Higgins was especially hated by IRA members for having ordered the executions of seventy-seven of their fellows during the Civil War, an act for which he outspokenly took responsibility and refused to express any remorse.
+On 8 December 1922 O'Higgins signed off on the retaliatory executions of four senior republicans (Liam Mellows, Richard Barrett, Joe McKelvey and Rory O'Connor) for the killing of a member of Dáil Éireann.
 Moreover, he was a dominant member of the Free State government and the conspirators had good reasons to believe that his death would weaken it.